 As the storm surge makes its way along the River Thames, one of the first districts to be affected will be the Docklands area to the north of the river, which is primarily residential and full of houses and flats (round of applause for city planners).
 These buildings, along with the prestigious Crown Plaza London Docklands hotel, will find themselves soon battling the rising waters along with the ExCel Exhibition Centre.
 Far greater a loss, however, will be the Golden Syrup factory.
 The city will experience its first major crisis as essential syrup supplies begin running low.

-Perched on the very tip of the Greenwich Peninsula, the O2 Arena finds itself ideally located on a nice sharp bend in the river where it is likely to take the full brunt of the surge as it carriers into the bank, much like a racing car taking a corner too fast.
+Perched on the very tip of the Greenwich Peninsula, O2 Arena itself ideally located on a nice sharp bend in the river where it is likely to take the full brunt of the surge as it carriers into the bank, much like a racing car taking a corner too fast.
 The North Greenwich tube station just across the road will prove to be a great asset at this point as it funnels the water into the Jubilee Line.

 As the surge makes its way around the bend, Canary Wharf will find itself next in line as all of the cash in the financial district is used to soak up the water.
 At least they’ll finally be doing something for the community.
 Along with the lower floors of the skyscrapers, the famous Hilton London Canary Wharf hotel will struggle to keep the water out as the wharf swells and floods everything in range.